NMJ0/Cache_simulator/README.md

 ```bash
 make performance
 ```
-The simulation outputs (that I got) are stored in the outputs folder.
+The simulation outputs are stored in the outputs folder.
 These results correspond to various configurations tested with the simulator.